A cogroupoid associated to preregular forms: Preliminaries

-\end{enumerate} Call $A(f,N)$ the \emph{superpotential algebra associated to $f$}.
-An algebra $A$ will be called a \emph{superpotential algebra} if there is some choice of integers $m$ and $N$ with $2 \leq N \leq m$, and a preregular form $f$ so that $A \cong A(f,N)$. \end{defn}
+for every possible $1\leq i_1,\ldots,i_m\leq n$.
+Henceforth, an algebra $A$ will be called a \emph{superpotential algebra} if there are some choice of integers $m$ and $N$ with $2 \leq N \leq m$, and an $m$-preregular form $f$ so that $A \cong A(f,N)$.
+Here, any superpotential algebra can be considered as a graded algebra by assigning degree 1 to its generators.

 \begin{remark} Using the notation from \Cref{defn:preregular}, let $c: V^{\otimes m} \rightarrow V^{\otimes m}$ be the linear map defined by